elpatron68/SnowRunner-Tool/Readme.md

 Set the amount of money you´d like to have by entering a value and clicking the *Set money* button.
 Before changing the money in your save game, another backup will be created.

 Activate *Send log* if you wish to help the developer to find bugs and add new features.
 All log messages are sent to a private server and **don´t contain** any personal data like your IP address. *Remote logging is disabled by default*.
 Remote logging can also be enabled with the command line argument `-l` (see *Advanced*).
+If you need help from the developer, open an issue at [Github](https://github.com/elpatron68/SnowRunner-Tool/issues), describe the problem and post your Support ID shown in the main window.

 ### Notes